PAD Feet

 As you’ve seen, there are many simple things you can do to help control PAD.
 Smoking cessation, weight loss, exercise, and proper foot care are critical to your vascular health.
 But sometimes, the only solution is medical.
 That’s where American Endovascular is uniquely qualified to help.

-If you, or someone you know, is experiencing debilitating symptoms of PAD, request an appointment with American Endovascular today.
+If you, or someone you know, is experiencing debilitating symptoms of PAD, schedule an appointment with American Endovascular today.
 We have the experience, team, and technology needed to fix clogged arteries and treat peripheral artery disease.

 Learn more about vascular health, prevention, and care for Peripheral Artery Disease.